Rob Refsnyder Preview, Player Props: Red Sox vs. Nationals

 Rob Refsnyder At The Plate

-- Refsnyder is hitting .258 with six doubles, a triple, a home run and 27 walks.
+- Refsnyder has six doubles, a triple, a home run and 27 walks while batting .251.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.